-Where the mediation does not end in complete settlement, the mediator may make contact with the parties thereafter to see whether further progress might be possible.
-Many disputes which do not settle at the mediation settle later, usually as a result of what occurred or was learned at the mediation.
-Where the mediator agrees to stay in contact with the parties after a mediation, the provisions of the mediation agreement should be taken to continue to apply to those communications with and/or including the mediator.
+Where the mediation day does not end in complete settlement, the mediator may continue to work with the parties thereafter to see whether further progress might be possible.

+Many disputes which do not settle at the mediation day can settle later, usually as a result of what occurred or was learned at the mediation.

+Where the mediator agrees to stay in contact with the parties after a mediation, the provisions of the mediation agreement continue to apply to those communications with and/or including the mediator.